-- 1. Check out this video from the Girl Scouting at Home version of this patch program to learn about girls in our council who may be different from you. - 2.
-How do these things impact girls?
-For example, many activities-like school, camps, and religious worship-moved online during the COVID-19 shutdown, but there are parts of our council with little access to internet.
-What does that mean for our girls and their families in those areas? - 3.
+- 1. Check out this video to learn about Girl Scouts in our council who may be different from you. - 2.
+How do differences across our council footprint impact Girl Scouts?
+For example, many activities-like school, camps, and religious worship-moved online during the COVID-19 shutdown, but there are parts of our council with little access to the internet.
+What does that mean for our Girl Scouts and their families in those areas? - 3.
 Think about why it's important for all girls to have a chance to be Girl Scouts.
-How can we use parts of the Girl Scout Law to practice this (i.e.: considerate & caring, courageous & strong, respect myself & others, make the world a better place, be a sister to every Girl Scout)?
+How can we use parts of the Girl Scout Law to practice this (e.g., considerate and caring, courageous and strong, respect myself and others, make the world a better place, be a sister to every Girl Scout)?
 Write or draw ways you can be a sister to every Girl Scout. - 4.
 Being a sister to every Girl Scout is also critical in tough times.
 Do you know how you can help in case of an emergency?
 For example, in the past, Girl Scouts have led donation drives to help people affected by hurricanes.
-Brainstorm what you might do next time there is a crisis that affects our state.
+Brainstorm what you might do next time a crisis affects our state.
 How might you help Girl Scouts in another part of the country if they have an emergency?
-What are some ways you can help Girl Scouts who need it in general?
-Email Connie Walker, the Vice President of Strategic Initiatives and Special Projects, at cwalker@nccoastalpines.org to share your ideas or ask about GS-NCCP's past relief efforts and ways you can support your Girl Scout Sisters in a time of need. - 5.
+In what ways can you help Girl Scouts who need it in general?
+Email the fund development team at GirlScoutsGive@nccoastalpines.org to share your ideas or ask about Girl Scouts North Carolina Coastal Pines' past relief efforts and ways you can support your Girl Scout Sisters in a time of need. - 5.
 Earlier, you drew an avatar to represent you and your favorite part of Girl Scouts.
 Now, it's time to create a sister avatar to share what you learned about inclusion.
-This avatar should come from a different community (such as rural vs urban), a different family structure, or be interested in different Girl Scouting activities.
+This avatar should come from a different community (such as rural vs. urban), a different family structure, or be interested in different Girl Scouting activities.
 Be sure to show her favorite part of Girl Scouts or something she hopes to do because of Girl Scouts through your drawing and her fun fact!
 Share your picture and fun fact with your troop or a parent.